 Using a business like Love Energy Savings to find the best deal in the market can be extremely beneficial to your business by way of reducing overheads.
 Love Energy Savings has over 45,000 customers and therefore can command the best rates in the market from suppliers, using combined buyer power.
 This works out as being cheaper than going direct to the supplier or negotiating with your existing supplier yourself.

 It takes just 60* seconds to find out if you’re overpaying your supplier with our fast and impartial commercial electricity and business gas comparison engine.
 Complete a search and get a slice of the over £65 million worth of savings that we have already secured for UK businesses.
-We are so confident that we can beat your initial supplier renewal quote that we GUARANTEE it or we will give you £1,000 cash!** On top of that, we handle the switching process for you, creating a big difference by making life easier.
+We are so confident that we can beat your initial supplier renewal quote that we GUARANTEE it or we will give you up to £1,000 cash!** On top of that, we handle the switching process for you, creating a big difference by making life easier.

 Just click below to start saving today!

 Tip 5: Casual Dress

 This tip is good for energy saving all year round.
 Employees that can wear pretty much what they want will dress to suit the weather - hot or cold.
 This means that they are more comfortable as they are dressed for the temperature that they want to be at whilst working and are therefore more productive.
 Also you could end up spending less on heating and air conditioning because your employees will already be prepared for the temperature.